ohld/python-viabtc-api/README.md

 Also here you can find other useful scripts to test your exchange.
 Read the code first, it may contain some hardcoded constants that should be changed.

 ---

+# Working with the exchange server

+Since [I](https://github.com/ohld) have had a lot of troubles with the original exchange server by ViaBTC, I've decided to write this tutorial for beginners.
+I hope that helps.

 ## Install exchange